Netatalk/netatalk/doc/manpages/man1/afptest.1.md

 # Description

+The AFP testsuite contains several utilities aimed at testing AFP servers.
+They're broadly divided into conformance tests, benchmarking, and helpers.

-All of the tools in the *afptest* family follow the same general usage pattern and parameters.
+Most of the tools in the *afptest* family follow the same general usage pattern and parameters.
 You set the AFP protocol revision (**-1** through **-7**), then the address and credentials of the host to test (which can be localhost).
 Some tests require a second user and second volume to be